BranchMetrics/Branch-Example-Deep-Linking-Branchster-Web/README.md

 ##### HTML for interface

 Next, we need to update our interface.
-We need to add `ng-show` bindings to all of the labels, inputs, and buttons that have to do with making a Branchster, and ng-hide bindings to every element that has to do with viewing a Branchster.
-Additionally, we're adding a 'RECREATE BRANCHSTER' button with an `ng-hide` binding to toggle back to editing mode, and a button group of the four sharing options.
+We need to add `ng-show` directives to all of the labels, inputs, and buttons that have to do with making a Branchster, and ng-hide directives to every element that has to do with viewing a Branchster.
+Additionally, we're adding a 'RECREATE BRANCHSTER' button with an `ng-hide` directive to toggle back to editing mode, and a button group of the four sharing options.

 app/views/main.html
 ```